aws-samples/aws-secretsmgr-workshop/docs/RDSFargateRound/RDS.md

 In this section, you will connect to the bastion host so you can run scripts that the CloudFormation template has created on the instance.
 Complete all the steps below unless they are marked "optional."

 1. Connect to the bastion host using AWS Systems Manager Session Manager.

-2. After you login, use the **sudo su ec2-user** command since the ec2-user id is the owner of all the scripts.

-3. Change to the home directory of the ec2-user id by entering the **cd** command without any arguments.
+To do this:

+    1. Go to the Systems Manager console.
+    2. Select **Session Manager**.
+    3. Click **Start session**.
-4. Use the **ls** command to list the contents of the home directory.
+    4. Select the radio button for the instance associated with the bastion host.
+    5. Click **Start session**.

+2. The scripts you will be using are owned by the ec2-user account.
+Enter the command below to change your effective user id and directory to those of ec2-user:

+    **sudo su - ec2-user**

+4. Display the current directory using this command:

+    **ls**

     You will see two shell scripts.

     * mysql.oldway.sh - This shell script connects to the database the "old" way, using a hard-coded password.

     * mysql.newway.sh - This shell script connects to the database the "new" way, using AWS Secrets Manager.

+5. View the file mysql.oldway.sh using this command:

+    **cat mysql.oldway.sh**

-5. View the file mysql.oldway.sh.
-You can use the **cat** command to do this.
-In the example below, the values PASSWORD, USER, and ENDPOINT represent the hard-coded database password, username, and host endpoint.
+    You will see contents similar to the lines below.
+The values PASSWORD, USER, and ENDPOINT represent the hard-coded database password, username, and host endpoint.

         #/bin/bash